 Buying a strong computer (and you’ll need a really strong one) is too expensive and, truth be told, may not really be worth it.
 Cloud servers are a much more affordable and effective option for chess analysis.
 They ensure high speed for the engines without overloading your computer.
 No matter how much you spend on your local computer, it will hardly reach any speed above 50,000 kN/s.

-The cloud servers, on the other hand, can be around 100 times faster, and you can run them on any computer.
+Cloud servers, on the other hand, can be around 100 times faster, and you can run them on any computer.
 You may not need them in your day-to-day training, but they are a great help for every professional.
+You may get access to different-speed cloud engines by registering on Chessify's Analysis Dashboard.

 Chess engines are irreplaceable for precise calculations, but then you are more inventive.
 Never mistrust your ideas or ignore them.
 On the contrary, take some time to think over the same position as your engines and then compare your findings.
 Even if they do not match, give your ideas a chance by checking them via engines.
 You should be giving the engines a direction rather than taking it from them.
 In other words, use the computer for verifying and checking your ideas.